electricalwind/data7/Readme.md

 ```java
 Importer.getListOfCWE();
 ```
 This call will download on the nvd website the xml with all the description of CWE and parse it before serializing for good.
 This is especially useful for studies that focus on CWE when using the data7.
-In addition a fiel childOf is present for each CWE which allows to rebuild the hierarchy of CWE type.
+In addition a field childOf is present for each CWE which allows to rebuild the hierarchy of CWE type.

 ## About Me